 Taking a first step from theoretically described resource sharing to its application, ensuring that each spacecraft module has the needed resources for operation.
 For this we use a Multi-Agent System (MAS) to model the spacecrafts as agents with a given resource requirement and the ability to transfer (point-to-point) resources between the agents.

 Investing Multi Robot Formations for Area Coverage in Space Applications was part of my MSc studies.
-Two algorithmic implementations of robot formation control for area coverage problems are investigated in a space exploration scenario.
-A marsupial robot society is tasked to, e.g. create maps, create habitats, etc. An overview of multi-robot systems in space, both currently in use and planned,
+Two algorithmic implementations of multi-robot area coverage are investigated in a space exploration scenario.
+A marsupial robot society is tasked to, e.g. create maps, create habitats,...
+An overview of multi-robot systems in space, both currently in use and planned,

 2008-2009, TKK, LTU, 東京大学

 was given (and was cited by NASA's working group on Mars Exploration).
 A vector force technique and a machine learning approach, organizational-learning classifier system (OCS) introduced by Takadama, were implemented in C++.
 The two were compared in a developed simulator, SMRTCTRL, the first approach was tested using a multi-robot society of LEGO Mindstorms Robots.